CenturyLinkCloud/PublicKB/Release Notes/cloud-platform-release-notes-october-23-2013.md

       See the <a href="https://t3n.zendesk.com/categories/20067994-API-v2-0">KB articles about the new Groups API</a> for more details on how to securely interact with each resource.</li>
   </ul>
   <li><strong>Updated Site Navigation. </strong>A Control Portal redesign is underway, with the first phase being a refresh of the site navigation.
 The individual menu lists are gone and replaced by a single menu that contains all the site actions.
 The topmost
     navigation also includes a simplified set of actions.
-For more about the thinking behind this change, see the blog post <a href="http://www.tier3.com/blog/full/tier-3-setting-the-bar-control-portal-ui-evolution-under-way" target="_blank">CenturyLink Cloud Setting the Bar: Control Portal UI Evolution Under Way</a>.&nbsp;Note that all users will have a "first run" experience that walks them through the new UI when they next log in.
+For more about the thinking behind this change, see the blog post <a href="http://www.tier3.com/blog/full/tier-3-setting-the-bar-control-portal-ui-evolution-under-way">CenturyLink Cloud Setting the Bar: Control Portal UI Evolution Under Way</a>.&nbsp;Note that all users will have a "first run" experience that walks them through the new UI when they next log in.
     <p><img src="https://t3n.zendesk.com/attachments/token/y5o5oiqz2st90qw/?name=ControlNav2.gif" alt="ControlNav2.gif" />
     </p>